nautobot/nautobot-app-ssot/docs/user/integrations/bootstrap.md

     tags: [] # List[str]
 ```

-The `device_platform` key must be a Platform that exists in Nautobot or is created by this plugin.
+The `platform` key must be a Platform that exists in Nautobot or is created by this plugin.
 The date fields `release_date` and `eos_date` need to be formatted YYYY-MM-DD in order to properly import.
 Fields with a * are required if on Nautobot version 2.3.0 or later as the models moved to Core from the Device LifeCycle app and added additional required fields.

 ### SoftwareImage